Nina Dobrev Rocks Tiny Sports Bra & Shows Off Curves & Insane Abs In Latest Instagram Pic

 “You look absolutely amazing.”

-Inquisitr recently reported that Nina Dobrev is currently working on a new series for CBS.
+The Inquisitr recently reported that Nina Dobrev is currently working on a new series for CBS.
 Fam is set to air in 2019.
-According to IMDb, Fam is about a woman who moves in with older half-sister and her sister’s fiancé because she is upset with her father.
+According to IMDb, Fam is about a woman who moves in with her older half-sister and her sister’s fiance because she is upset with her father.
 Dobrev has been cast in the role of Clem.